Programs range from 45 - 90 minutes and can be tailored to support your curriculum needs or club objectives.

 What Is A Watershed?

 This program provides a deep dive into the watershed concept.
 Students will learn how topography, climate, and infrastructure influence the movement of water across landscapes.
 We’ll also explore the impacts of human activities within watersheds on environmental and public health.
-The program concludes with an interactive simulation using an EnviroScape, where students will have the opportunity to experience watershed principles in real-time.
+Using an EnviroScape, students will participate in this inquiry-based lesson, making decisions about what happens in this model watershed.

 Model Water Tower Competition